-It's not how many pans you have, it's what you can to with pans created for multiple tasks.
+It is not how many pans you have; it is what you can to with pans created for multiple tasks.
 The 10.5qt Dutch Oven is for Roasting, Pan Broiling, Baking, Braising, and Stack Cooking - on top of the Range.
 Stack-Cooking on a conventional gas or electric stove is impressive, and it incredibly fast on an induction cook top.

 - Exclusive Full-Body Induction Construction

 - Stainless Steel Stay Cool handles oven safe to 500°F

 - Made in the USA – Lifetime Warranty

 - T439 magnetic surgical stainless-steel induction compatible exterior